Zukickstarter/description/README.md

-# story
+# description
-Campaign Story provides details on the campaign
+Campaign Description provides details on the campaign